awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Supported instance types<a name="EBSEncryption_supported_instances"></a>

-Amazon EBS encryption is available on the instance types listed below\.
-You can attach both encrypted and unencrypted volumes to these instance types simultaneously\.
+Amazon EBS encryption is available on all [current generation](instance-types.md#current-gen-instances) instance types and the following [previous generation](instance-types.md#previous-gen-instances) instance types: C3, `cr1.8xlarge`, G2, I2, M3, and R3\.
-+ General purpose: A1, M3, M4, M5, M5a, M5ad, M5d, M5dn, M5n, M6g, M6gd,  T2, T3, T3a
-+ Compute optimized: C3, C4, C5, C5a, C5ad, C5d, C5n, C6g, C6gd
-+ Memory optimized: `cr1.8xlarge`, R3, R4, R5, R5a, R5ad, R5d, R5dn, R5n, R6g, R6gd,  `u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, `u-18tb1.metal`, `u-24tb1.metal`, X1, X1e, and z1d
-+ Storage optimized: D2, `h1.2xlarge`, `h1.4xlarge`, I2, I3, and I3en
-+ Accelerated computing: F1, G2, G3, G4, Inf1, P2, and P3

 ### Permissions for IAM users<a name="ebs-encryption-permissions"></a>